ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/setup_deployment_environment.rst

 some MCCS commands currently take not much less than that to run.
 So if you deploy MCCS on a machine with slow or busy CPU, you may find that these commands exceed the three second limit, resulting in timeout issues.

-Roughly speaking: you probably won't see timeouts on machines with four or more cores; but you may seem them on machines with fewer.

 (These slow commands should not exist.
 MCCS plans improvements in this area.
 So in future, these timeouts will not be an issue.)

+By default, `deploy-minikube` tells minikube to use two CPUs.
+As a rough rule of thumb: you probably won't see timeouts if minikube can get the two CPUs that it asks for; but if there is contention for those CPUs, you may see timeouts.

 Overview of setup / teardown
 ----------------------------